 However, depending on the time of year, the temperature and humidity levels may allow you to save energy by switching the mode that your air conditioner is running on.
 The good news is that with a simple understanding of each setting, you will be able to make the most of your aircon while keeping the cost at the bare minimum, rather than just cranking up the air conditioning to full blast every time you get uncomfortable.

 Cool mode is exactly what it sounds like, with the unit taking in hot air and running it through the compressor to cool the air before blowing it back out into the room.
-The energy expenditure of cool mode is highly dependent upon the temperature setting of the unit and the starting temperature of the room.
+The energy expenditure of the cool mode is highly dependent upon the temperature setting of the unit and the starting temperature of the room.

 For example, changing a room from 32 degrees to 25 degrees will take more energy than changing a room from 30 degrees to 25 degrees.
 The cool mode uses both the fan and the compressor portions of the unit.
 The aircon cool mode is most common during April and May in Singapore when the weather is at its hottest.